puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables_and_parameters.md

     vim web/manifests/init.pp

-And then add the following contents:
+And then add the following contents (remember to use `:set paste` in vim):

 {% highlight puppet %}
 class web {